developerlabs/akamai_bot/README.md

 # Akamai Bot

-Slack bot that messages Akamai traffic
+Slack bot wich posts Akamai traffic made by ruby Traffic will be fetched by Akamai SOAP endpoint

+## Requires

+Ruby 2.2 (above not confirmed)

 ## Install